-One of my Mentors, Kim Anami, outright calls circumcision sexual abuse and likens people’s acceptance of it as a form of Stockholm Syndrome.
+Holistic sex and relationship coach, Kim Anami, outright calls circumcision sexual abuse and likens people’s acceptance of it as a form of Stockholm Syndrome.
 Most of the millions of American men who underwent circumcision as infants can’t remember their rape trauma and suffer from undiagnosed PTSD and an offshoot of Stockholm syndrome (a condition which causes hostages to develop a psychological alliance with their captors during captivity) by justifying and minimizing the procedure and perpetuating the abuse on their offspring.

 It takes tremendous courage to acknowledge and accept that you were raped and mutilated and had the most sensitive and pleasurable part of your penis removed.
 Refusing to trivialize genital mutilation and rape is the first step.
 The next is doing the inner work to heal the unresolved trauma.
 Additionally, most parents who had their son(s) circumcised did it because they thought it was necessary and were simply following tradition or the counsel of their doctor.
 They also need to process the shame, remorse, grief and anger that come from recognizing the consequences of their actions.
 Unfortunately, most people would rather choose to bury their heads in the sand than to let what they did sink in and atone for their mistakes.